-White noise is an effective way to block out disturbing sound at night.
-But does replacing one type of noise with another actually help you sleep?
+White noise is known to be a helpful way of masking other sounds.
+But can replacing one type of noise with another actually help you sleep?

 The scientific evidence suggests that white noise can indeed help you sleep better.
 However, there are some concerns regarding young children listening to white noise too loudly and too often.

 In this article, I’ll be looking at five research studies that have shown how white noise can help both adults and children sleep.